S/2023 U 1: Physical characteristics

 S/2023 U 1 is extremely faint with an average apparent magnitude of 26.7, so it could only be observed with long-exposure imaging by large-aperture telescopes like the Magellan Telescope.
 Nothing is known about S/2023 U 1's physical properties other than its absolute magnitude of 13.7, which can be used to estimate the moon's diameter.
 Assuming a geometric albedo range of 0.04–0.10 that is typical for most irregular moons, S/2023 U 1 has a diameter between 8-12 km, with Sheppard estimating the diameter to be 8 km.
-S/2023 U 1 is tied with S/2025 U 1 as the smallest known moon of Uranus as of 2025.
+S/2023 U 1 is tied with Uranus XXVIII as the smallest known moon of Uranus as of 2025.